Goamhobala/CSC2001F/Assignment2/CSC2001F Assignment 2 - Report.md

 ```
 make runExperiment
 ```
-This command invokes a python scripts that automate every aspect of the experiment as well as generate a beautiful graph 🤓
+This command invokes a python script that automate every aspect of the experiment as well as generate a beautiful graph 🤓

+<div style="page-break-after: always;"></div>

 ### OOP Design
 The java files can be roughly categorised into two types, one dealing with the AVL tree, the other dealing with the users.

 ##### Category 1: AVL Tree
-Some of the classes from Assignment 1 has been reused, as the AVL tree can be considered as a modification of the **KnowledgeBaseTree**, a vanilla binary search tree, that we have implemented in the previous assignment, which is itself inherited from the abstract **KnowledgeBase** class.
+Some of the classes from Assignment 1 have been reused, as the AVL tree can be considered as a modification of the **KnowledgeBaseTree**, a vanilla binary search tree, that we have implemented in the previous assignment, which is itself inherited from the abstract **KnowledgeBase** class.
 The term, sentence and score in each line have been grouped into one single data type named **Entry**, which is also the parent class of **EntryNode**, the hybrid of BinaryTreeNode and Entry.
 This is done to promote code reusability and to prevent over-modularisation.

 ##### Category 2: Users
 As mentioned previously, two versions of the main programs have been included for different purposes.
 The user either can open the **UIApp** version of the program that has a text-based menu, or run the python experiment script, **experiment.py** to view the relevant data and analyses relevant to the AVL tree.
-An **KnowledgeBaseAppActions** class, which acts as a bridge between the app and the tree, has been constructed to promote separation of concern as well as code reusability.
+An **KnowledgeBaseAppActions** class, which acts as a bridge between the app and the tree, has been constructed to promote separation of concern and code reusability.

 ### Experiments
+The goals of the experiment are to ensure that the AVL tree is correctly implemented as well as comparing the actual time complexities of this implementation to its theoretical time complexities.

 The procedure is as followed:
 1. Test if the AVL tree can correctly load the GenericsKB.txt file by writing all the nodes to a txt file named output.txt.
 2. Use a manually constructed, toy txt file to test if the tree correctly handle statements already loaded into the data set and those that are not.